tonik/html-frontend-boilerplate/README.md

 $ npm run javascript:fix
 ```

-## Important things
+## Workflow around the builder

-- The `public/` directory is read-only.
-Please, do not change anything in here, because it will be overwritten by the builder.
+- Don't change anything in the `public` directory, because it will be overwritten by the builder.
+This folder is read-only.